SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ### Parallel Composition (Branch and Merge)

 <hint>
-Parallel composition doesn't necessarily mean that branches are executed in parallel from a threading/timing[SGF25] point of view.
+Parallel composition does not necessarily mean that branches are executed in parallel from a threading/timing[SGF25] point of view.
 In the case of this article, branches are executed one after another.
 </hint>

 Now that we understand what serial composition is, we know it is useful to have functions of type ```float -> float```, and we understand that serial composition of these functions can be done by using the `>>` or `|>` operators.